Federation of Special Service and Clerical Employees ERTO

 Discounts and other benefits

-The ERTO insurance scheme is good value for your membership fee.The membership fee includes extensive insurance coverage ERTO's insurance partner, complete with travel insurance.
+ERTO's membership fee includes an extensive insurance coverage package from ERTO's insurance partner Turva, complete with travel insurance.
 Other member benefits include Toimi-magazine and pocket calendar.
 In addition, members can make use of the federation’s timeshares and receive discounts and special offers from banks, shipping lines and hotels.

 ERTO's vocational training is called Emma-academy (Emma-akatemia).
 Its main goal is to provide further training for ERTO members and thus help members in their professional development endeavors.
 Emma academy's high-quality course reperotoire includes entry- and advanced level software and other kinds of training.
 Members pay a discounted attendance fee.